-Mediacom Broadband LLC ("Mediacom Broadband," and collectively with its subsidiaries, "we," "our" or "us") is a Delaware limited liability company wholly-owned by Mediacom Communications Corporation ("MCC").
-MCC is involved in the acquisition and operation of cable systems serving smaller cities and towns in the United States, and its cable systems are owned and operated through our operating subsidiaries and those of Mediacom LLC, a New York limited liability company wholly-owned by MCC.
+Mediacom Broadband," and collectively with its subsidiaries, "we," "our" or "us") is a Delaware limited liability company wholly-owned by Mediacom Communications Corporation ("MCC").
+MCC's business is the operation of cable systems serving smaller cities and towns in the United States, and its cable systems are owned and operated through our operating subsidiaries and those of Mediacom LLC, a New York limited liability company wholly-owned by MCC.
 As limited liability companies, we and Mediacom LLC are not subject to income taxes and, as such, are included in the consolidated federal and state income tax returns of MCC, a C corporation.